Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes

-When taking the data instances as inputs of LLMs, we directly adopt the prompt template from Alpaca \cite{alpaca} following \citet{kuang2023federatedscope-LLM,zhang2023fedit}.
+When feeding data instances into LLMs, we directly adopt the prompt template from Alpaca \cite{alpaca} following \citet{kuang2023federatedscope-LLM,zhang2023fedit}.
 The utilization of the prompt template is detailed in Appendix \ref{subsec-appendix-implementations-prompt-template}.
-The maximum token length is set to 1,024 while ignoring excessively long data instances.
-In order to minimize the interference of other factors on the experimental results as much as possible, we uniformly employ greedy decoding to generate the responses during evaluation following \citet{malladi2023mezo,borzunov2023distributed}.
+The maximum token length is set to 1,024, and data instances exceeding this length are ignored.
+To reduce the impact of extraneous variables on the experiment results as much as possible, we uniformly employ greedy decoding to generate the responses during evaluation following \citet{malladi2023mezo,borzunov2023distributed}.